 We have done a lot of sensory activities over the years, and personally, I recommend starting with dry sensory materials and building up an inventory that you can keep on hand for when you need it.

-Can You Dye Chickpeas with Food Colouring?
+Can You Dye Chickpeas with Food Coloring?

 Are Dyed Chickpeas Really Taste-Safe?